FutureElectronicsInc/stm-nucleo-demo/README.md

 g.
 Click Finish.

 The generated token will be used for the device configuration to connect to the IBM Bluemix Watson IOT service.
+The device "id" and device "type" parameters additionally will be used to send the remote commands to the device.
 The “IBM IOT event receiver” used to listen and transmit the main data to the Web server through web sockets.

 9. In order to store the historical data used a MySQL database.

 Steps to store data:

 a.
 Create a database “mhwdata”.